Mapping dynamical systems into chemical reactions: Introduction

 \section{Introduction}

-First-order autonomous ordinary-differential equations with polynomials on the right-hand side, which we call \emph{polynomial dynamical systems}~\cite{Perko}, can model time-evolution of a range of chemical and biological processes~\cite{Feinberg,Janos}.
-In particular, for chemical reactions under mass-action kinetics, the dependent variables in the corresponding dynamical systems can be interpreted as (non-negative) chemical concentrations, and each distinct monomial can be interpreted as a chemical reaction~\cite{Feinberg,Janos}.
-In this paper, this subset of dynamical systems is called \emph{chemical systems}.
-For example, $\mathrm{d} x/\mathrm{d} t = (1 - x)$ is a chemical system which describes how concentration $x = x(t)$ of a chemical species $X$ changes in time $t$, with monomials $1$ and $-x$ interpreted respectively as production $\varnothing \to X$ and degradation $X \to \varnothing$, where $\varnothing$ denotes some neglected species.
-On the other hand, dynamical system $\mathrm{d} y/\mathrm{d} t = -1$ is not chemical, because the monomial $-1$ drives $y = y(t)$ to negative values, and therefore cannot be interpreted as a chemical reaction.
+First-order autonomous ordinary-differential equations with polynomials on the right-hand side, which we call polynomial \emph{dynamical systems} (DSs)~\cite{Perko}, can model time-evolution of a range of chemical and biological processes~\cite{Feinberg,Janos}.
+In particular, for chemical reactions under mass-action kinetics, the dependent variables in the corresponding DSs can be interpreted as (non-negative) chemical concentrations, and each distinct monomial can be interpreted as a chemical reaction~\cite{Feinberg,Janos}.
+In this paper, this subset of DSs is called \emph{chemical dynamical systems} (CDSs).
+For example, $\mathrm{d} x/\mathrm{d} t = (1 - x)$ is a CDS which describes how concentration $x = x(t)$ of a chemical species $X$ changes in time $t$, with monomials $1$ and $-x$ interpreted respectively as production $\varnothing \to X$ and degradation $X \to \varnothing$, where $\varnothing$ denotes some neglected species.
+On the other hand, DS $\mathrm{d} y/\mathrm{d} t = -1$ is not chemical, because monomial $-1$ drives $y = y(t)$ to negative values, and therefore cannot be interpreted as a chemical reaction.

-Problems arising in chemistry and biology are often \emph{direct}: given a chemical system, the task is to deduce some of its dynamical properties, such as number and stability of time-independent solutions (equilibria) or isolated periodic solutions (limit cycles).
-Conversely, in the field of synthetic biology~\cite{Synthetic}, and the sub-field of DNA computing~\cite{DNA} in particular, the defining problem is an \emph{inverse} one: given a dynamical property, the task is to design a chemical system that displays the property~\cite{Me1,Me2,Me3,Me4,Me5}.
-This challenging problem can be approached by designing chemical systems from scratch, or by suitably modifying pre-existing dynamical systems with desired features arising from e.g. mechanical or electronic applications.
-Key to both of these two approaches are special maps that can transform general dynamical systems into chemical ones, while preserving desired dynamical features~\cite{Me1}; in this paper, we call these transformations \emph{chemical maps}.
+Problems arising in chemistry and biology are often \emph{direct}: given a CDS, the task is to deduce some of its properties, such as number and stability of time-independent solutions (equilibria) or isolated periodic solutions (limit cycles).
+Conversely, in the field of synthetic biology~\cite{Synthetic}, and the sub-field of DNA computing~\cite{DNA} in particular, the defining problem is an \emph{inverse} one: given a property, the task is to design a CDS that displays the property~\cite{Me1,Me2,Me3,Me4,Me5,RNCRN}.
+This challenging problem can be approached by designing CDSs from scratch, or by suitably modifying existing DSs with desired features arising from e.g. mechanical or electronic applications.
+Key to both of the two approaches are special maps that can transform general DSs into CDSs, while preserving desired dynamical features~\cite{Me1}; in this paper, we call these transformations \emph{chemical maps}.